mkacper/fibonacci_server/README.md

 In this section, I will explain some of the decisions and trade-offs made while building this application.

+Also, I left some inline code comments for the reviewers (starts with `AUTHOR COMMENT:`).

 ### Listing sequence paging

 I decided to use cursor-like paging because some of the numbers might be